 When the CPU is down-clocked or cores parked, it is not ready to execute code, and thus some degree of ramp-up time is required when new code needs executed.
 This especially impacts performance of bursting CPU loads.

-Thus, Gaming Mode is really a ‘High Performance Mode’ in that it will induce this new highest performance power plan, and also make a few tweaks to the behavior of ProBalance – which will keep background processes from interfering with your game play.
+Thus, Performance Mode will induce this new highest performance power plan, and also make a few tweaks to the behavior of ProBalance – which will keep background processes from interfering with your real-time operations.

 This technology is derived from our ParkControl freeware, on whose page you can get more information.
 A screenshot of it is below.
 The difference is that in Lasso, everything is already configured and automated for you.